AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

    >Verify the screen is setup to Play Via URL Launcher.
    >![image](/help/user-guide/assets/tizen/rms-2.png)

-1. Navigate to Server Address and type in the MagicInfo URL access and press Done.
+1. Navigate to Server address and type in the MagicInfo URL access and press **Done**.

 1. Setup TLS, if required.
-Navigate to the port and select the port number from the server.
-Click on **Save**.
+Navigate to the port and select the port number from the server and click on **Save**.

 1. Navigate to the **Device** tab and check for the device you just configured.
 Once a device its found, click on the check box and select **Approve**.